Information Architecture for this Site

 Core Principle: Flat with Metadata

 All content lives at root.
-Type is frontmatter metadata (tags), not folder location.
+Type is frontmatter tags, not folder location.

 Inspired by Wikipedia: every page is equal.
 Search and backlinks handle discovery.
 Folders impose a decision cost at creation time that isn't worth paying.